ikskuh/spu-mark-ii/docs/isa.md

 | `11110`₂ (30₁₀) | LSL     | Logical shift left of `input0`                                   | `output = concat(input0[14:0], '0')`
 | `11111`₂ (31₁₀) | LSR     | Logical shift right of `input0`                                  | `output = concat('0', input0[15:1])`

+## Memory Access

+Only 2-aligned access to memory is possible with code or data.
+Only exception are the `STORE8` and `LOADE8` commands which allow unaligned memory access.

+When accessing memory with alignment, the least significant address bit is reserved and must be `0`.

 ## Fetch-Execute-Cycle

 ```